The Philippines Travel Advice

 Threat level: Medium-High

-The current travel safety advice for the Philippines is to remain vigilant, especially when using transport services and visiting tourist attractions in the country.
+The current travel advice for the Philippines is to remain vigilant, especially when using transport services and visiting tourist attractions in the country.

 The Philippines is currently at its highest level of threat from terrorism throughout the country.
 Terrorist groups such as The New People’s Army (NPA), the Abu Sayyaf Group (ASG), Jemaah Islamiyah (JI), continue to plan attacks.
 These groups have the capabilities and the motivation to carry out attacks at anytime and anywhere in the Philippines.
 Attacks are most likely to be indiscriminate, including places that are often visited by foreign travellers like airports, hotels, tourist coaches and other tourist attractions in the country.